Why Firing Brilliant Assholes Is Required to Build a Great Engineering Culture

 There are two fundamental flaws with these sorts of people:

-1. A high burnout rate – they’ll have twelve or twenty-four months before they do a nosedive and then bounce to some place in Southeast Asia and don't come back.
+High burnot rate: They’ll have 12 or 24 months before they do a nose-dive and then bounce to some place in Southeast Asia and don't come back.

-2. It shows discontent and discord within the team – the hero is going off on his own and will crush team dynamics.
+Discontent and discord within the team: The hero is going off on his own and will crush team dynamics.

 Promoting ownership is often difficult for architects and senior engineers.
 Newcomers will come in and say, “We want to write this new thing, and we want to do it on top of Mongo, or we want to do it in Node, or we want to do it in whatever the new hotness is.”
 Let them choose these things.
 If you do decide to override, choose very wisely.
 As long as their choice is generally in line with your standards, conventions and general philosophy, you should go ahead and let them pursue their intuitions.